ridika-nowshine/firstproject-demo/README.md

 # firstproject-demo
-this is my first repository.
+This is my first repository.
-Author Ridika Jaman Nowshin
+Author- Ridika Jaman Nowshin